Sustainability

 Significant risk issues

-• Occupational health (health) and safety of suppliers and contractors
+• Suppliers and contractors: Occupational health and safety

 Key operational areas where significant human rights risks are identified: